 - Engage in email exchanges with your customers using the same email address that you use to send emails, or at least using the same sender domain, for example for customer service inquiries.
 Any email interactions between your and your customers signal trust to mailbox providers.

-Manage sender reputation – keep complaint rate low
+10. Manage sender reputation by keeping low complaint rate

 Just like with an IP reputation, the sender reputation is affected by email recipients marking the emails as “Spam”.
 An industry benchmark is to keep complaint rate below 0.1%, but it’s more nuanced than that.
 The lower the volume of sending the less sensitive a mailbox provider is to the complaint rate, due to statistical insignificance (just 1 complaint can change the ratio dramatically).
 High volume senders have to be more vigilant – being close to the 0.1% ratio can trigger a manual campaign review from an ESP they use and can be followed by an account suspension.